bluwy/publint/README.md

 $ npx publint deps
 ```

 Or try it online at https://publint.dev.
-For JavaScript usage, see [packages/publint/README.md](./packages/publint/README.md).
+Read the [docs](https://publint.dev/docs/) for more information.

 ## Development